chainguard-dev/gobump/README.md

 ### Flags

 * `-packages`: A comma-separated list of packages to update.
-Each package should be in the format package@version.
+Each package should be in the format `package@version`.
 * `-modroot`: Path to the go.mod root.
 If not specified, it defaults to the current directory.
+* `-replaces`: A comma-separated list of packages to replace.
+Each entry should be in the format `old=new@version`.

 ## Example